- Home/

 Programming requirements

-As mentioned, some car keys, transponder and smart ones, require programming to the car’s computer system.
+A man carefully programming a brand-new car key (Source: iStock)As mentioned, some car keys, like transponder and smart ones, require programming to the car’s computer system.
 They typically require an OBD2 tool, and only a professional from a dealership can help you program them.
-Note that some cars need a unique PIN code integrated into their internal memory to program the new keys.
+Note that some cars need a unique PIN code integrated into their internal memory to program the new keys.Â

 Location and time of day

-Your location can also factor in the total cost of replacing your car keys.
-For instance, if you live in the city and lose your car keys, expect the automotive locksmiths in cities to charge more because of the higher demand and cost of living.
-While costs are generally lower in rural areas, there may be additional travel fees to reach you.
+Your location can also factor into the total cost of replacing your car keys.
+For instance, if you live in the city and lose your car keys, expect automotive locksmiths to charge more due to higher demand and a higher cost of living.
+While costs are generally lower in rural areas, there may be additional travel fees to reach you. Â

 Warranty or insurance coverage

 You may wonder if you can save money through car warranties and insurance.
 Unfortunately, manufacturer warranties don’t usually cover the cost of replacement car keys because they only focus on mechanical and electrical defects.
-Accessory replacements such as car keys can only be covered if there’s a manufacturing defect within the car’s locking or ignition system.
+Accessory replacements, such as car keys, can only be covered if there’s a manufacturing defect within the car’s locking or ignition system.

 Some car insurance policies can cover the cost of stolen car keys.
 However, if you misplaced or lost your keys, you’ll have to cover the cost of lost car key replacement out of your pocket.
-For reference, a lost car key replacement in the UK can cost approximately £150 to £372.
+For reference, a lost car key replacement in the UK can cost approximately £70 to £95.Â

 What are some ways to save on car key replacement?

 Now that you’ve got a rough idea of how much it is to replace a car key, you are probably wondering if there’s any way to reduce costs.
-Here are some tips to help you save money on car key replacement.
+Here are some tips to help you save money on car key replacement.Â

-Consider a third-party car locksmith
+Consider a third-party car locksmithÂ

 Car dealerships often have high fees due to brand markups or the amount they charge above the manufacturer’s suggested retail price (MSRP) for popular car models.
 It’s best to go to a third-party local car locksmith in your area, as they can provide the same quality key car replacement services for a fraction of the cost.